bioTIMEHub/BioTIMEr/cran-comments.md

 0 errors | 0 warnings | 0 note

-Since last release, we updated the data to match structure of BioTIME v2 that was recently published, we increased test coverage and and we improved documentation clarity.
+Since last release, No code change, only some tests were updated not to run on CRAN and CI to allow for an update of package vegan.

 Thank you for taking the time to review our package,